steadylearner/docker-examples/README.md

 $docker ps -a
 ```

-It will show the list of instances you executed before.
+It will show the list of the container instances you executed before.
 Then, use these commands to remove what you wouldn't use.

 ```console
 $docker stop containerid